J.P. Crawford Preview, Player Props: Mariners vs. Mets

 Mets Pitching Rankings

+- The 8.8 strikeouts per nine innings compiled by the Mets pitching staff ranks 15th in MLB.

-- The Mets have a 4.48 team ERA that ranks 19th among all league pitching staffs.
+- The Mets have the 18th-ranked team ERA among all MLB pitching staffs (4.45).

+- Mets pitchers combine to surrender 165 total home runs at a clip of 1.2 per game (to rank 17th in baseball).

-- The right-hander's most recent time out came on Friday against the Los Angeles Angels, when he threw 6 2/3 innings, surrendering two earned runs while giving up four hits.
+- The lefty's last time out was on Sunday against the Los Angeles Angels, when he tossed seven innings, surrendering one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.